Table Of Contents

 ManageEngine

 In Azure, you can use this tool to collect, interpret, and act on telemetry relating to infrastructure, apps, and digital experiences.
 ManageEngine leverages Azure APIs to do that.
 No collectors or agents are required.
-The platform supports both real-time and historical analyses, including cloud resource utilization so you can optimize it.
+The platform supports real-time and historical analyses, including cloud resource utilization to optimize it.

 20. Opsview – Azure elastic pool and VMs monitoring